Permian football legend dies, family says - NewsBreak

 ODESSA, Texas ( KMID/KPEJ )- Permian High School football legend Coach Gary Gaines, 73, died Monday following a long battle with Alzheimer’s Disease, the family said in a statement this evening.

 The football giant joined the coaching staff at Permian in 1979 where he served as assistant coach under then head coach John Wilkins.
-He served in that role through 1981 and was instrumental in helping the Panthers win the state championship in 1980.Gary Gaines, coach of ‘Friday Night Lights’ fame, dies at 73
+He served in that role through 1981 and was instrumental in helping the Panthers win the state championship in 1980.AHS, ACU coach who inspired ‘Friday Night Lights’ franchise passes away after battling Alzheimer’s Disease

 Upon Wilkins’ retirement in 1985, Gaines returned to PHS as head coach and led the team to the championship once again in the late 80s.
 Gaines was later featured in the book Friday Night Lights: A Town, a Team, and a Dream, authored by H. G. Bissinger.
 Bissinger spent a year in Odessa researching the phenomenon that is West Texas football; his best-seller chronicled the sport and its impact on an oil-patch community.